Learning Large Causal Structures from Inverse Covariance Matrix via Sparse Matrix Decomposition: Background

 \section{Background}

-\subsection{Definitions and Notation}
+\subsection{Definitions and notation}

 A graph $\grp:=(\grv,\gre)$ consists of a set of nodes $\grv$ and a set of edges $\gre\subset \grv\times \grv$.
 Unless specified otherwise, all graphs (respectively, edges) are directed.
 The binary adjacency matrix of a graph $\grp$ is such that its $(i,j)$-th entry is $1$ if and only if $(i,j)\in\gre$.
 Conversely, any matrix $B\in\dom$ determines an unique edge set through the nonzero entries, $\suppo(B):=\{(i,j): B_{ij} \neq 0\}$, which we also refer to as the support of $B$.
 From the definition of edge set $\suppo(B)$, we assume by convention that all graphs are ordered (according to the indexing of matrix $B$).
-The number of nonzeros of matrix $B$ is denoted as $\|B\|_0$ or $\nnz(B)$ indifferently.
+The number of nonzeros of matrix $B$ is denoted as $\ellzero{B}$ or $\nnz(B)$ indifferently.
 Given a directed acyclic graph (DAG) $\grp$, the moralization of $\grp$ is defined as the undirected graph $\mora(G)$, with all directed nodes in $\grp$ made undirected, and new undirected edges $(i,j)$ created for all pairs $(i,j)$ parents of a same node~$k$.
 An undirected graph is a {\it chordal graph} if every cycle of length greater than three has a chord, \ie, a shortcut that triangulates the cycle.
-For simplicity, a matrix $A$ is said to be a DAG (respectively, chordal) if the graph by $\suppo(A)$ is a DAG (resp. chordal).
+For simplicity, a matrix is called a DAG (respectively, chordal) by abuse if its support graph is a DAG (resp. chordal).
+The set of $d\times d$ symmetric positive definite matrices is denoted by $\spd_{++}$.
+The positive definiteness of a symmetric matrix $\Theta$ is denoted as $\Theta\succ 0$.